 The money can't be taken out of the account until the child is 18.
 Neither you, nor your child will pay tax on any income or any gains in the account until then.

 Banks and building societies usually take tax off interest at the rate of 20% before they pay it to you.
 But if your taxable income is less than your tax allowances you can register to have your interest paid 'gross' (without tax taken off).
 If you're under 16, your parent or guardian will have to register for you.
 You can also claim back tax you've paid on your savings when you didn't need to.

 Follow the links below to check the detail and next steps.

 The government encourages you to save for your retirement by giving you 'tax relief' on pension contributions.
 Tax relief reduces your tax bill or increases your pension fund.

-When you retire, providing your own pension scheme rules allow, you can usually take up to 25 per cent of your pension fund as a tax-free lump sum.
+When you retire, providing your own pension scheme rules allow, you can usually take up to 25% of your pension fund as a tax-free lump sum.
 Your regular pension income is then taxed in the same way as the rest of your income.

-You can save as much as you like into any number of pensions - and get tax relief on contributions of up to 100 per cent of your earnings each year, subject to an upper 'Annual Allowance'.
+You can save as much as you like into any number of pensions - and get tax relief on contributions of up to 100% of your earnings each year, subject to an upper 'Annual Allowance'.
 (Savings above a separate Lifetime Allowance will be subject to tax charges.)
 Follow the first link below for the detail.